raspberrypilearning/nix-bash-batch-operations-on-files/en/step_1.md

 ## Manipulating strings.

-That last command was a little trivial, but you can do much more with batch operations.
+That last command was a little pointless, but you can do much more with batch operations.
 For instance, what if you wanted to change name of each of the files, so instead of being called `0.txt` for instance, they get called `0.md`.

 1. Try this command: